GreyDGL/PentestGPT/README.md

    ## Test connection for OpenAI api (GPT-3.5)
    3. You're connected with OpenAI API.
 You have GPT-3.5 access.
 To start PentestGPT, please use <python3 main.py --reasoning_model=gpt-3.5-turbo --useAPI=True>
    ```
-4. (Notice) The above verification process is not stable.
+4. (Notice) The above verification process for cookie.
 If you encounter errors after several trials, please try to refresh the page, repeat the above steps, and try again.
-You may also try with the cookie to `https://chat.openai.com/backend-api/conversations`
+You may also try with the cookie to `https://chat.openai.com/backend-api/conversations`.
+Please submit an issue if you encounter any problem.